Olivia Borlée: Sport career

 Olivia, first from left at Barcelona 2010.

 Borlée represented Belgium at the 2008 Summer Olympics in Beijing.
 She competed at the 4 × 100 metres relay together with Gevaert, Mariën and Ouédraogo.
 In their first round heat, they placed first in front of Great Britain, Brazil, and Nigeria.
 Their time of 42.92 seconds was the third fastest time overall out of sixteen participating nations.
 With this result, they qualified for the final in which they sprinted to a time of 42.54 seconds and 2nd place behind Russia but in front of Nigeria to take the silver medal, missing out on the gold medal by 0.23 seconds.
 However, one of the Russian runners, Yuliya Chermoshanskaya, was later found to have used two banned performance-enhancing drugs, resulting in the Russian team's disqualification, thereby promoting Belgium to the gold medal position.
 Borlée was officially presented with the gold medal eight years later on September 10, 2016.

 Borlée represented Belgium at the 2016 Summer Olympics in Rio de Janeiro.
 She competed in the 200 metres event.
 She finished 7th in her heat with a time of 23.53 seconds.
 She did not qualify for the semifinals.
 She was the flag bearer for Belgium during the Parade of Nations.
 She retired after the Rio games.

+In 2026, the Chemin Olivia Borlée/Olivia Borléeweg in the Heysel neighbourhood of Brussels, Belgium, was named in her honour.